qgan7125/PA-and-Section-Writeups/PA6-Garden/README.md

 The output should be printed to standard out.
 See PublicTestCases/ for more input and output examples.

-* The following are they types of specific plants that could be planted:
+* The following are the types of specific plants that could be planted:

 ```
 FLOWERS      TREES      VEGETABLES